HelenLiu0609/nma2022_RL_riskychoice_project/README.md

 Note: Risk preference in catch trials vs decision trials for human across 6 blocks.
 The analysis was based on data from 28 independent samples.
 ![Descriptive plot](https://github.com/HelenLiu0609/nma2022_RL_riskychoice_project/blob/main/plots/descript2_human.jpg)

-Note: Acumulated rewards for human across 6 blocks.
+Note: Accumulated rewards for human across 6 blocks.
 The analysis was based on data from 28 independent samples.

 ![Descriptive plot](https://github.com/HelenLiu0609/nma2022_RL_riskychoice_project/blob/main/plots/descript_pigeon.jpg)
 Note: Risk preference in catch trials vs decision trials for pigeons across 6 blocks.
 The analysis was based on data from 5 independent samples (one was excluded because of confusing marking).